Avery3R/MMMJTAG/README.md

 # My Machine, My JTAG

-MMMJTAG is an asbtraction library meant to make debugging windows apps/drivers using Intel DCI through OpenIPC easier.
+MMMJTAG is an abstraction library meant to make debugging windows apps/drivers using Intel DCI through OpenIPC easier.

 It also aims to evade anti-debugging.
 Some potential uses off of the top of my head are: